 Dave Gray’s new book, Marks and Meaning, delves quite deeply into the business uses of visual information.
 In the process, he describes some common problems that many of us face.
 A case in point: The paralysis that is often caused by information overload, and the detrimental effect this can have on decision-making.

-10 reasons why mind mapping software should be the foundation of your personal productivity system
+10 reasons why mind mapping should be the foundation of your personal productivity system

 Mind mapping software can significantly improve your effectiveness, so much so that you really ought to consider making it a key tool in your personal productivity arsenal.
 Here are 10 reasons why you should incorporate this technology into your workflow.